MineSkin/docs/docs/wiki/common-errors.md

 This commonly happens if you use a URL that points to a webpage instead of an image file (e.g. https://imgur.com/k8W9wJ0 instead of https://i.imgur.com/k8W9wJ0.png).
 #### Solution
 Make sure the URL points to a valid image and try again.
+If you are requesting an image from your own server, make sure it also handles `HEAD` requests correctly.

 ### invalid_user {#invalid_user}
 The user you provided does not exist or is not valid.